njlyon0/dndR/README.md

   based on earned experience points (XP).
 Also returns the proficiency modifier to be used at that level

-  - Thank you to Humberto Coelho Nappo for contributing this function!
+  - Thank you to Humberto Nappo for contributing this function!

 ## For DMs